Stationary coupled KdV systems and their St\"ackel representations: Introduction

 \section{Introduction}

 Since the classical works of Bogoyavlensky, Novikov \cite{BN} and Mokhov \cite{Mo} there has been a tremendous amount of research devoted to connections between soliton hierarchies and their integrable finite-dimensional reductions (see for example the bibliography in the survey \cite{blaszak1998} as well as the introductory part in \cite{1}).
-This paper contains new contribution to this subject, as described below.
+In \cite{ant87,ant92} the authors presented a fairly general construction of finite-dimensional completely integrable Hamiltonian systems obtained by reductions of the Korteweg--de Vries (KdV) and the coupled Korteweg--de Vries (cKdV) soliton hierarchies to their stationary and restricted flows.

-In this article we investigate the concept of stationary cKdV systems and their Stäckel representations.
-In article \cite{1} we performed a similar analysis for the KdV case, i.e. the one-component case.
-The structure of this article is as follows.
+In this article we thoroughly investigate the concept of stationary cKdV systems and their Stäckel representations, obtaining new results in this area, as described below.

-In Section \ref{S2} we remind the construction of the $N$-component cKdV hierarchy $u_{t_{n}}=K_{n}[\bm{u}],$ $u=(u_{0},\ldots,u_{N-1})$, $n=1,2,\ldots$ from the energy-dependent Schrödinger spectral problem \cite{Alonso,AF}.
-We present these results in the language of symmetric bilinear differential operators $\mathcal{J}_{i}$, defined in (\ref{s10}), which allows for presenting the pure algebraic recursion formulas for conserved densities (see Proposition \ref{wazna} and formula (\ref{beautiful})).
-In Subsection \ref{mhs} we present the integrated form of kernels of all $N+1$ Hamiltonian operators $\mathbb{B}_{m}$ ($m=0,\ldots,N$) of the cKdV hierarchy (see Proposition \ref{propker}) (the $N$-component cKdV hierarchy is $N+1$ Hamiltonian) in the language of bi-linear operators $\mathcal{J}_{i}$.
+In Section~\ref{S2} we remind the construction of the $N$-component cKdV hierarchy $\bm{u}_{t_{n}}=\bm{K}_{n}[\bm{u}]$ from the energy-dependent Schrödinger spectral problem \cite{Alonso,AF}.
+We present these -- classical -- results in a novel setting of symmetric bilinear differential operators $\mathcal{J}_{i}$, defined in (\ref{s10}), which allows for presenting the pure algebraic recursion formulas for conserved densities (see Proposition \ref{wazna} and formula (\ref{beautiful})).
+In Subsection \ref{mhs} we present the integrated form of kernels of all $N+1$ Hamiltonian operators $\mathbb{B}_{m}$ of the cKdV hierarchy (see Proposition \ref{propker}) (the $N$-component cKdV hierarchy is $N+1$ Hamiltonian) in the language of bi-linear operators $\mathcal{J}_{i}$.
 Both these results are new.
-Further, in Subsection \ref{S24} we remind the reader the structure of the Lax formulation of cKdV hierarchy.
+In Subsection \ref{S24} we remind the reader the structure of the Lax formulation of cKdV hierarchy.